Kazark/katasemeion/README.md

 ### How to Run It
 Currently it must be run through Node, though I have written it in JavaScript in order to allow for in-browser translation.
+Also, currently it doesn't support installs.
+You will need to pull down the project, build it with grunt, and then run it something like this:

+    node build/app.js ~/translations/Revelation.katasemeion > ~/translations/output/Revelation.html

 ### Same as Markdown
 Paragraphs are separated by two newlines. `#` is used to denote the top-level